GW170817 and GW190425 as Hybrid Stars of Dark and Nuclear Matters: Introduction

-Given the possibilities of compact dark stars, one can speculate the existence of compact hybrid stars made of both dark and nuclear matters.
-This is the analogue to the dark halos made of dark and visible matters \citep{Battaglia:2005rj} but in a much smaller scale.
-There are three scenarios of compact hybrid stars as shown in Fig. \ref{stars}, which depend on how dark and nuclear matters interact, and also on the accretion mechanism.
-The scenario I is to have the stars with neutron core and dark matter shell, and the scenario II is for the stars with dark matter core and neutron shell.
-For both scenarios we assume there is interaction between dark and nuclear matters, or spontaneous symmetry breaking to form a domain wall separating the core and shell \footnote{In a recent paper \citep{Gresham:2018rqo}, it shows that a domain wall can form even for very small interaction between dark and nuclear matter.
-Once the nuclear and dark matters are separated by a domain wall, one can solve the TOV equations separately within each phase, and then match the results by some proper junction conditions.
-In this way, the mixed phase rule is only needed to determine the size of the core given a specific model interaction between dark matter and baryons.
-However, in this paper we will treat the size of the core as a parameter and bypass the phase rule.}.
-Otherwise, it will lead to the scenario III for which the dark and nuclear matters are mixed inside the core but with only one component in the shell.
-Some hybrid stars of scenario IIIa and IIIb have been proposed and studied in \citep{Nelson:2018xtr} and \citep{Ellis:2018bkr}, respectively.
-These hybrid stars can be seen as the cousins of neutron stars with the new parameter $r_W$ characterizing the radius of the the inner core.
-Here, we simply assume the existence of these hybrid stars and leave their formation mechanism for future studies.\footnote{The capture rate of dark matter by neutron star is too small to form sizable share in the hybrid stars due to the negligible interaction between dark matter and baryons \citep{Kouvaris:2010jy,McDermott:2011jp}.
+Given the possibility of compact dark stars, one can speculate the existence of compact hybrid stars composed of both dark and nuclear matter.
+This is the analogue to the dark halos made of dark and baryonic matter \citep{Battaglia:2005rj} but in a much smaller scale.
+There are three scenarios of compact hybrid stars as shown in Fig. \ref{stars}, which depend on how dark and nuclear matter interact, and also on the accretion mechanism.
+Scenario I is to have the stars with neutron core and dark matter shell, and Scenario II is for the stars with dark matter core and neutron shell.
+For both scenarios we assume there is either interaction between dark and nuclear matter, or spontaneous symmetry breaking to form the domain wall separating the core and the shell \footnote{A possible scenario for the formation of domain wall between nuclear matter and dark matter is for them to belong to two different symmetric phases of the same underlying theory, such as some kind of grand unified model.
+We admitted that the scenario I and II remain hypothetical without a concrete model realization.
+In \citep{Gresham:2018rqo} a domain wall can form between fermionic dark matter and nuclear matter with a fine-tuned repulsive interaction but a negligible cross section $10^{-47} \textrm{cm}^2$, see the rightmost plot of Fig. 9 of \citep{Gresham:2018rqo}.
+This can be seen as a dynamical alternative to the above phase separation scenario.}.
+Otherwise, it will lead to scenario III, in which the dark and nuclear matter mix inside the core, but with only one component in the shell.
+Some models for hybrid stars of scenario IIIa and IIIb have been proposed and studied in \citep{Nelson:2018xtr} and \citep{Ellis:2018bkr}, respectively.
+These hybrid stars can be seen as the cousins of neutron stars, with the new parameter $r_W$ characterizing the radius of the inner core.
+Here, we simply assume the existence of these hybrid stars and leave their formation mechanism for future studies. \footnote{The capture rate of dark matter by neutron star is too small to form sizable share in the hybrid stars due to the negligible interaction between dark matter and baryons \citep{Kouvaris:2010jy,McDermott:2011jp}.
 However, there are proposals to dramatically increase the cross-section by forming the nuggets \citep{Gresham:2017zqi, Gresham:2017cvl,Gresham:2018anj,Coskuner:2018are} so that the capture rate could be accelerated.
 Another possibility for quickly accumulating dark matters is through the Bondi accretion \citep{Edgar:2004mk}. }